MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 The following topics are discussed:

--   *Chapter 19, “Allocating item quantities,”* describes how items are allocated and fulfilled on orders, fulfillment orders, and invoices.
+-   *Chapter 19, “Allocating item quantities,”* describes how items areIf there is a shortage on a sales line item allocated and fulfilled on orders, fulfillment orders, and invoices.

 -   *Chapter 20, “Separate fulfillment,”* describes the fulfillment methods if you have chosen to fulfill items separately from allocation.